hongsolo9/cybersecurity-assessment-guide/blizzard-jailbreak.md

 3. Go to the iDevice > Settings > Device Management and select the project, followed by verifying the project.

 ## Load the Blizzard jailbreak ipa file
+1. Download the Blizzard jailbreak ipa from [GeoSn0w github](https://github.com/GeoSn0w/Blizzard-Jailbreak-9/releases)
-1. To do so, you will need to sign the ipa file using your Apple developer account.
+2. To do so, you will need to sign the ipa file using your Apple developer account.
-2. Make sure you've got [iOS Signer v1.13.1](https://dantheman827.github.io/ios-app-signer/) installed on your mac.
+3. Make sure you've got [iOS Signer v1.13.1](https://dantheman827.github.io/ios-app-signer/) installed on your mac.
-3. <To be continued>
+4. <To be continued>

 ## Apps to install
 Before installing any app, update Cydia repositories!

-Next,
+Next install,
 1. OpenSSH
 2. M Terminal